► Weekly online info sessions: Mondays from 6-7pm

 Specialty in Family Studies

-Specialty in Marital and Family Therapy
+Specialty in Couple and Family Therapy

 The PhD program in Systems, Families, and Couples prepares students to be scholars in the field of Family Science.
-This PhD program offers a Family Studies specialty (non-clinical) and a Marital and Family Therapy specialty (clinical).
-Some courses in this program are shared by both specialties, e.g. Statistics, Health and Illness in Families, and Advances in Family Sciences.
+This PhD program offers a Family Studies specialty (non-clinical) and a Couple and Family Therapy specialty (clinical).
+Some courses in this program are shared by both specialties, e.g., Statistics, Health and Illness in Families, and Advances in Family Sciences.
 In addition, there are 22 units that are unique to each specialty.
 The program expects students to develop expertise in empirical research methods as well as skill in teaching.
 The MFT specialty also expects students to demonstrate skill in clinical practice/supervision.

 This program is COAMFTE-accredited.
 Graduates of the PhD program in Systems, Families, and Couples are multiculturally informed and well prepared to serve as ethically competent leaders who advance the marital and family therapy profession.
 Our alumni most often work as faculty members in academic and clinical programs, social and behavioral science researchers, clinic directors, advanced clinicians and clinical supervisors, both nationally and internationally.
 Additional career paths that our alumni have taken have included organizational consultation and ministry.

 - minimum of 3-4 years full time study (part-time plans available)